 Quick Summary

-Deemed as the Taj Mahal of South India, the Gol Gumbaz Bijapur in the Karnataka state is a marvel of Indo-Islamic architecture.
-Its intricate architecture and exquisite construction have made it a popular attraction among the history buffs of the world.
-It is known for its acoustic features along with great dimensions.
-Built in 1656 it took 30 years to complete the construction of Gol Gumbaz.
+Deemed as the Taj Mahal of South India, the Gol Gumbaz in Bijapur, Karnataka state, is a marvel of Indo-Islamic architecture.
+Its intricate architecture and exquisite construction have made it a popular attraction among history buffs around the world.
+It is known for its acoustic features and great dimensions.
+Built in 1656, it took 30 years to complete the construction of the Gol Gumbaz.
 The mausoleum was designed by Yaqut of Dabul.

-Gol Gumbaz had the largest dome of any Islamic structure in a country for years after its construction.
-It also is the second largest dome ever built, next in size only to St Peter’s Basilica in Rome.
+Gol Gumbaz had the largest dome of any Islamic structure in the country for years after its construction.
+It is also the second largest dome ever built, next in size only to St Peter’s Basilica in Rome.
 It is an exceptional task for artisans to use bronze to create the mesmerizing structure of the Gol Gumbaz.

-The Gol Gumbaz history is rich.
-It is a mausoleum which contains the mortal remains of Mohammad Adil Shah.
+The Gol Gumbaz’s history is rich.
+It is a mausoleum that contains the mortal remains of Mohammad Adil Shah.
 He was the seventh Sultan of the Adil Shahi dynasty, which was spread over southern India.
 Later, the dynasty was merged into the Mughal Empire.

 The mausoleum shares its location with the dargah of Hashim Pir, a Sufi saint.
 This closeness proves that the Sultan shared a close relationship with the saint.

 The mausoleum of Gol Gumbaz is recognized for its massive dome.
-It is one of the finest artistry of Deccan Indo-Islamic architecture.
-Constructed with dark grey basalt, the dome skis up to 51 meters with an external diameter of 44 meters.
+It is one of the finest examples of Deccan Indo-Islamic architecture.
+Constructed with dark grey basalt, the dome rises up to 51 meters with an external diameter of 44 meters.
 You can witness a square podium with a wooden canopy intricately carved inside the museum hall.

 The gravestone, placed in the middle of the podium, marks the actual location of the tomb of the Sultan.
 The hall of the mausoleum is stretched up to an area of 18,000 sq ft, which makes the mausoleum one of the largest single-chamber spaces in the world.
 It must be known that the dome of the spectacular Gol Gumbaz is not supported by any pillars or towers, thus glorifying the architectural excellence of India

-The reign of Muhammad Adil Shah’s history dates back to 1481 A.D. when Mohammad Gowan was executed, and the Bahmani kingdom was divided into 5 independent kingdoms.
-Bijapur kingdom was one of them.
+The reign of Muhammad Adil Shah’s history dates back to 1481 A.D., when Mohammad Gawan was executed, and the Bahmani kingdom was divided into 5 independent kingdoms.
+The Bijapur kingdom was one of them.

 Yusuf Adilkhan was the governor of Bijapur at that time.
 He readily declared his independence and took the ‘Shah’ title.
 Finally, he founded the AdilShahi dynasty in 1489 A.D.
 AdilShahis reigned for almost 2 centuries.
 Bijapur was a prosperous kingdom under the Shah dynasty.
 It was marked for religious tolerance, artistic excellence, and architectural recognition.
 One could witness the flourishing art and commerce in the kingdom.